googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 $ bundle exec rake doctest
 ```

 If you add, remove or modify documentation examples, you may need to update the setup for the tests.
-The stubs and mocks
+The fixtures, stubs
-required to run the tests are located in [support/doctest_helper.rb](support/doctest_helper.rb).
-Please note that much
+and mocks required to run the tests are located in [support/doctest_helper.rb](support/doctest_helper.rb).
+Please note
-of the setup is matched by the title of the `@example` tag.
-If you alter an example's title, you may encounter breaking
+that much of the setup is matched to its corresponding example by the title of the `@example` tag.
+If you alter an
-tests.
+example's title, you may encounter breaking tests.

 There are generally no assertions or mock verifications in these tests.
 They just check that the examples are
-syntactically correct and execute against the source code without error.
+syntactically correct and execute against the library source code without error.

 ### Unit tests